Hhbecker/processorDesign/README.md

 <figure>
 <img src="images/finiteStateDiagram.jpeg">
-<figcaption align = "center"><b>Fig.1 - This diagram describes the value of each control line at each step of the instruction cycle for each instruction/opcode.</b></figcaption>
+<figcaption align = "center"> Fig.1 - This diagram describes the value of each control line at each step of the instruction cycle for each instruction/opcode.</figcaption>
 </figure>